sal55/langs/QExamples/QTypes.md

 **Enumerations** These are mainly named constants, with very little support in the type system.
 (I'm hoping to be able to directly print an enum value by name rather than its ordinal value, but that's about it.)
 Better support would be nice, but it rapidly gets complicated and, in interpreted code, less efficient.

 **Tagged Unions** I'd planned this for my static language last year, but lost interest.
-My requirements of tagged unions are more diverse and slightly more chaotic than would suit a inflexible language feature.
+My requirements of tagged unions are more diverse and slightly more chaotic than would suit an inflexible language feature.

 **Sum Types** I mean the alternatives sometimes denoted as T | U | V, even without the fancy stuff you see in Haskell.
 With dynamic types, you get a lot of flexibility and there are lots of workarounds.
 To make sure X only has types T, U or V, I can write **if X.type in \[T,U, V\]**.